hyperledger/iroha-2-docs/src/guide/iroha-2.md

 different in their approaches and implementations as we present in the comparison below.

-Cryptography and account structures are implemented differently, meaning that users would have to generate new keys and link to their old account through a centralized service, and no data from Iroha 1 would be accessible from Iroha 2.
+Among other changes, cryptography and account structures are implemented differently, meaning that users would have to generate new keys and link to their old account through a centralized service, and no data from Iroha 1 would be accessible from Iroha 2.

 :::